City-of-Helsinki/drupal-hdbt/README.md

 HDBT theme is a base theme for the City of Helsinki.
 It is based on the core theme stable9.
 The abbreviation comes from the words Helsinki Drupal Base Theme.
 Style follows the [BEM methodology](http://getbem.com/) and javascript is written as ES6.
-The JS and SCSS files are compiled and minified with webpack.
+The JS and SCSS files are compiled and minified with custom theme builder.

 ## Requirements